matijakolaric-com/django-music-publisher/docs/index.rst

 service using `this wizard <https://dmp.matijakolaric.com>`_.

 Please **read the documentation** as soon as possible, most notably :doc:`Features and Limitations <features>`.
-DMP will work for most publishers world-wide, but it does not try to solve first-world problems (e.g. US PRO rules) for free.
+DMP will work for most *small* publishers world-wide, but it does not try to solve first-world problems (e.g. US PRO rules) for free.

 .. toctree::